 If you find sex painful, you aren’t alone.
 Many women do.
-It’s awkward to talk about with a boyfriend or doctor because it’s so private.
+It’s awkward to talk about with a partner or doctor because it’s so private.
 But pain during sex is uncomfortable and upsetting, affecting how you feel overall.

 The good news is that painful intercourse doesn’t have to be the standard.
-Learning what causes the pain and how to stop it can help you have a better sex life
+Learning what causes the pain and how to stop it can help you have a better sex life.

 Why Does It Hurt During Sex?